The Lunge opens the midpelvis. It is a good technique to be used in labor during a contraction, for:

 Rock gently towards the knee and away, like a fencer lunging towards an opponent.
 It doesn’t work if the mother’s knee is directly in front of herself.

 Between contractions she can put her foot down and rest her knee and move her legs for circulation.
 Repeat for 10-12 contractions, switching legs according to results.
 The mother may have a hunch which leg is the right one, or she can do 5-6 contractions with each leg.

 Her partner, doula or friend can hold her for balance and comfort.

 When labor is asymmetrical, make the pelvis asymmetrical.

 One foot raised

 A complementary technique is the Abdominal Lift.
-It is effect during active labor contractions, as well.
-And helps occiput posterior babies rotate.
+It is effective during active labor contractions, as well, and helps occiput posterior babies rotate.
 It can be used when the baby is higher in the pelvis, at the brim down to the midpelvis.
 The lunge is more effective for babies at the midpelvis.